UKSR LYS advice notes for those who wish to have their vessel projects surveyed.

 Documents required from class societies

-- A statement indicating that their assigned sections of the Code have been satisfactorily completed.
-(Ensign requires this to issue the final documentation.)
+- A statement indicating that their assigned sections of the code have been satisfactorily completed.
+(UKSR LYS requires this to issue the final documentation.)

 - a certificate of commercial classification

 - a cargo ship construction certificate (if the vessel is over 500GT)